 Now the pity came back but the indignation and the hatred had been lost somewhere in the years.
 All that she remembered now was that the Professor was a tragedy among so many tragedies of the Germany that had gone for ever.
-A world famous musician whose life had been wrecked when he was in his prime.2 Interned in Dachau concentration camp, when he came out he could no longer continue his concert career.
+A world famous musician whose life had wandering somewhat purple; bluish-red inability to play as he did shaped been wrecked when he was in his prime.
+Interned in Dachau concentration camp, when he came out he could no longer continue his concert career.